CoreyJiang63/VideoQA/counting_prompt.md

 - Question 1.2:
-    - Objective and additional requirments:
+    - Objective and additional requirements:
         - Generate a question: Create a descriptive question about the progression of the action in the video.
 Your question should focus on the nature of the action's sequence and whether there are any pauses or seamless transitions between repetitions.
 Do not reference the video name or action class directly in the question.
         Example:
             - Is there any anomaly case when the human do the repetitive actions ?